ufidon/comsec/lectures/mod2/README.md

 Asymmetric cipher
 ---
 - also called public-key cipher
-- based on methematical functions
+- based on mathematical functions
 - asymmetric
   - use two separate but related keys
   - a public key and a private key
   - private key is never released
   - public key is made public for others to use
-    - it is a chellenge to distribute public keys
+    - it is a challenge to distribute public keys

 Public-key cryptography